EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_safety/README.md

 ```

-Alternatively, it is possible to run the launch script (this script also run the scenegraph generator module):
+Alternatively, it is possible to run the launch script (this script also runs the scenegraph generator module along with the risk assessment and risk mitigation modules):
 ```
 roslaunch turtlebot2i_safety turtlebot2i_safety_fls.launch
 ```